Ch-Kashif171/Kframe-mvc/README.md

     php kframe migration migrate

 # Register Custom Helper:
-For register custom helpers file in framework, make a directory under application, create a php file in this directory then for register this helper globally in framework include name in 'config/app.php' helpers like:
+For register custom helpers file in framework, make a directory under app, create a php file in this directory then for register this helper globally in framework include name in 'config/app.php' helpers like:
    ```php
     'helpers' =>  array('helpers/my_helper'),
    ```